 Luxembourg has the highest minimum wage in the world of $13.78 per hour.
 The minimum wage rises 20% for individuals classed as skilled workers (must be 18 or older) and decreases by 20-25% for individuals classed as adolescent workers (17-18 years old).
-Salaries, wages, and minimum wage are all adjusted in line with the evolution of the cost of living in Luxembourg; therefore, if the consumer price index falls by a certain percentage, salaries are adjusted by the same percentage.
+Salaries, wages, and minimum wage are all adjusted in line with the evolution of Luxembourg's cost; therefore, if the consumer price index falls by a certain percentage, salaries are adjusted by the same percentage.

 The minimum wage in the United States is $7.25 per hour, the 12th highest in the world.
-The states, however, have the power to increase the federal minimum wage as 29 of them did.
+However, the states have the power to increase the federal minimum wage as 29 of them did.
 Furthermore, many states have enacted or proposed legislation to gradually increase the minimum wage by increments over the next several years to reach a specific wage.
-The federal minimum wages for tipped workers is $2.13 per hour, a minimum wage that states also have enacted their own legislation for.
+Therefore, the minimum wage in each state varies.
+The federal minimum wage for tipped workers is $2.13 per hour, a minimum wage that states have also enacted their own legislation.